Content note: spoilers, graphic content

 My comment on his passing is not timely.
 It is a fortnight late and the story of his death has been covered by at least ten other websites.
 All I can say is that Morales was a creative powerhouse and he, his inspiration, and his passion will be missed.

 Morales’ legacy, however, lives on.
-His work with artist Kyle Baker, Truth: Red, White & Black, is one of Marvel Comics’ most compelling ventures into the subject of race in America.
-Truth reveals a backstory for the Captain America mythos in which the Super Soldier Serum was tested on black soldiers in secret, resulting in the death and mutilation of all but a few.
+His work with artist Kyle Baker, Truth: Red, White & Black, is one of Marvel Comics’s most compelling ventures into the subject of race in America.
+Truth reveals a backstory for the Captain America mythos in which the Super Soldier Serum was tested on Black soldiers in secret, resulting in the death and mutilation of all but a few.

 And he is a hero.
 Isaiah Bradley is sent on a suicide mission, wherein he cracks skulls and set explosives in a Nazi laboratory with such brutal efficiency that the Nazis believe that they are being aerially bombarded.
 His capture comes after an attempt to rescue camp internees goes wrong and he is trapped inside a gas chamber.
 He is brought before Hitler and Goebbels and faces a plan to castrate him and send him back to the Allies in pieces.
 He performs these deeds of derring-do, and rebuffs the Führer himself, all in the name of family and country—a country that betrayed and exploited him.

 If you’re saying to yourself, “That’s really heavy, and it sounds like a lot to try to fit into seven comic books,” you’re right.
 Truth is dense and meant to be educational.
 To that point, the trade paperback features a section at the end to discuss its relationship to historical fact, designed to send the reader running to more in-depth sources.
 It’s fantastic that so much work goes into challenging the reader and demanding a more elevated level of thought than one might expect from a comic book.
-That being said, I feel that the writing strains a little under the weight of all this information, but not enough to keep me from being engaged.
+The writing strains a little under the weight of all this information, but not enough to keep me from being engaged.